zhenjiangzhi/HanFlow/Tuina Series/README.md

 ## Essay VII — The Complete Arc: From Dictation to Dialogue
 **Plain description**
-Completes the journey from body as object to body as home, from forcing to companionship.
+Completes the journey from body as object to body as home.

 **Core ideas**
-Relationship, not technique, is the ultimate outcome; living and listening become integrated.

-**Real-world application**
-Pause, feel your body, notice your presence — no instruction, just being.
+Living, listening, and relationship become the ultimate practice.

 **PDF:** [07_Tuina_Essay_VII.pdf](07_Tuina_Essay_VII.pdf)